← Back to 史記

 19

 Once in spring, Emperor Hui went out to tour a detached palace.
 Master Shusun said, 'In ancient times there was the spring tasting of fruits.
 Right now the cherries are ripe and can be offered.
 I wish Your Majesty would go out and thereby take cherries to offer at the ancestral temple.'
-The Emperor then granted his permission.
+The Emperor then granted permission.
 The practice of offering fruits and produce arose from this.

 20